-Term Definition Staging Area A location designated and used during emergency response for the assembly of Control or Support Agency personnel prior to deployment.
+Term Definition RFR Register.Find.
+Reunite: A Red Cross managed website - This service registers, finds and reunites family, friends and loved ones after an emergency Classia Assa , Staging Area A location designated and used during emergency response for the assembly of Control or Support Agency personnel prior to deployment.
 SMEACS The situation briefing used to communicate the emergency situation, issues and response mechanisms for personnel in the MECC and at an ERC.
 SOP Step-by-step instructions on how to implement and complete tasks that are integral to emergency response and recovery.
 Span of Control A concept that relates to the number of groups or individuals that can be supervised by one person.
-Standby That period normally following alert, when the RERC or MERC, or the Chief Officer of a control agency, believes that the occurrence or the affects of the emergency, are imminent.
+Standby That period normally following alert, when the RERC or MERC, or the Chief Officer of a control agency, believes that the occurrence or the effects of the emergency, are imminent.
 Members of the relevant agencies are placed "on standby", thus being ready to respond immediately.
 Stand Down The order given by the Regional or Municipal Emergency Response Coordinator that allows personnel to cease operations reflecting the termination of the emergency.
-State Emergency The Chief Commissioner of Police who is responsible for the coordination Response Coordinator of activities of agencies having roles or responsibilities in relation to the response of emergencies.
-State Recovery A senior office of DHS appointed by the Department to ensure the overall Coordinator coordination of recovery in Victoria.
+State Emergency Response Coordinator The Chief Commissioner of Police who is responsible for the coordination of activities of agencies having roles or responsibilities in relation to the response of emergencies.
+State Recovery Coordinator A senior office of DHS appointed by the Department to ensure the overall coordination of recovery in Victoria.
 Supplementary Supply Those resources requested under emergency supply unable to be obtained by Emergency Response Support Agencies.
 Support Agency An agency which provides services, personnel, or material to support or assist a control agency of affected persons.
-Temporary Accommodation provided over an extended period of days, weeks or Accommodation months for individual or families affected by an emergency.
+Temporary Accommodation Accommodation provided over an extended period of days, weeks or months for individual or families affected by an emergency.
 It is different from emergency shelter.
-Volunteer Emergency A volunteer worker who engages in emergency activity at the request Worker (whether directly or indirectly) or with the express or implied consent of the chief executive (however designated), or of a person acting with the authority of the chief executive, of an agency to which either the state emergency response or recovery plan applies.
+Volunteer Emergency Worker A volunteer worker who engages in emergency activity at the request (whether directly or indirectly) or with the express or implied consent of the chief executive (however designated), or of a person acting with the authority of the chief executive, of an agency to which either the state emergency response or recovery plan applies.
 Warm Start The MECC and ERC functions are established with staff on Standby.